Fdawgs/yh-myydh-crud-api/README.md

 Perform the following steps before deployment:

-1. Clone or download the repo
+1. Download and extract the [latest release asset](https://github.com/Fdawgs/ydh-myydh-crud-api/releases/latest)
-2. Navigate to the project directory
+2. Navigate to the extracted directory
 3. Make a copy of `.env.template` in the root directory and rename it to `.env`
 4. Configure the application using the environment variables in `.env`